adamwulf/app-launch-guide/README.md

 - [ ] How many customers exist for my product (known from market research)
 - [ ] Given my conversion rates, how much traffic to I need to generate to meet these goals?

+Your goal here is to figure out how many users you need to get to know if your app will be successful.
+This gives you a concrete goal to aim towards with your marketing.
+It'll take you out of "lots of users! viral! hockey stick!" and focus you towards concrete user goals.

-# Step 3: Make a Prototype
+# Step 4: Make a Prototype

 - [ ] Use something like [proto.io](https://proto.io) or [popapp.in](https://popapp.in) to make a quick prototype
+- [ ] Alternatively, make a video that fakes someone using a "finished" app to help you get the point across
 - [ ] Show people in your audience.
 Validate you're on the right track

 Don't spend more than a few days building out a prototype.
 You only want to build enough to validate that you've got the right audience <=> product match.

 By this point, you (a) have an audience and (b) have a proof of concept.
 If people aren't lining up, then you're doing something wrong.
 Either your marketing is off, audience is off, or product is off.

-Iterate on the idea and marketing to prove you're on the right track before commiting serious dev time in the next step.
+Iterate on the idea and marketing to prove that (a) you're product is on the right track and (b) you can connect with your audience before commiting serious dev time in the next step.

-# Step 4: Bulding the App
+# Step 5: Building the App

 Throw away your prototype.
-Holy moly don't use that as a foundation going forward.
-Actually throw it away, do not re-use any of its code.
+Don't use that as a foundation going forward.
+Actually throw it away, _do not re-use any of its code_.
+For most engineers this is obvious, but it can be easy to think "oh look it's nearly done!" or "This can help jumpstart serious dev!"
+These are both lies, and you'll end up paying for it at the end of your dev cycle if you continue with prototype code.

-## Planning your Timline
+## Planning your Timeline
 plan out roughly how long you have to build the app.
 However much time you give yourself, that's how long it'll take.
 Make sure to budget 30% of your timeline for QA.

+Also remember the enginering maxim: "The first 90% of the product took the first 90% of our time, and the last 10% of the product took the last **90%** of the time!"
+When in doubt, double your engineering estimate for any given task.

 Purposefully decide on priority of:

 1. feature list
 2. quality
 3. timeline

+You cannot have all three of these - you must prioritize your timeline, quality, or feature list at the sacrifice of the others.

 Every product and development decision you make should be weighed against this priority list.